gitrepoforge

 • Compute findings by selecting a matching template and comparing the rendered file to disk.

-4. Report findings (validate) or apply them, optionally followed by root-configured Git operations (apply / bootstrap).
+5. Report findings (validate) or apply them, optionally followed by root-configured Git operations (apply).

 Commands